themoosman/blynclight-api-server/README.md

 # BlyncLight API Server
 This is an BlyncLight API Server for the [Embrava BlyncLight](https://embrava.com/collections/blynclight-series).
 This is intended to make the BlyncLight a network light and have its status updated by simple Rest calls.
-I wrote this server and client so my workstaion (client) can monitor my headset and webcamera and update the light accordingly.
+I wrote this server and client so my workstation (client) can monitor my headset and webcamera and update the light accordingly.

 ## Why
 During the shelter in place here in the USA during the COVID-19 outbreak, I was forced to work from home.
 This light and client / server become required to signal other family members that I was on a conference call.
 I hope this can help you out as well.

 ## Requirements
-This application uses the [blynclight](https://pypi.org/project/blynclight/) Python pakcage to make the device calls.
+This application uses the [blynclight](https://pypi.org/project/blynclight/) Python package to make the device calls.

 ## Server